Global and Local Semantic Completion Learning for Vision-Language Pre-training: Conclusion

 \section{Conclusion}

-In this paper, we proposed a new vision-language pre-training task called Global and Local Semantic Completion Learning (GLSCL), which consists of Masked Global Semantic Completion (MGSC) and Masked Local Token Completion (MLTC).
+In this paper, we propose a new vision-language pre-training task called Global and Local Semantic Completion Learning (GLSCL), which consists of Masked Global Semantic Completion (MGSC) and Masked Local Token Completion (MLTC).
 Different from previous pre-training tasks that reconstruct IDs or pixel values of masked local tokens, GLSCL leverages cross-modal interactions to recover global and local semantic features of masked data, promoting global-local and local-local cross-modal alignment.
 Ablation studies and visualization analysis demonstrate the effectiveness of GLSCL.
-Moreover, we introduced a flexible vision encoder, which adapts to image-text and video-text multimodal tasks readily.
+We develop a new benchmark, ALIGN-BENCH, to quantitatively evaluate the cross-modal alignment of our model.
+Moreover, we introduce a flexible vision encoder, which adapts to image-text and video-text multimodal tasks readily.
 We conducted image-text and video-text pre-training sequentially and applied our model to various challenging downstream tasks.
 The extensive evaluations validate the great superiority of our GLSCL method.

 { }